 Drought

-Embroidering a tablecloth acknowledges the labour of women whose embroidered motifs often included flowers –decoration evoking a domestic pleasure through colour and pattern.
+Embroidering a tablecloth acknowledges the labour of women whose embroidered motifs often included flowers –decoration evoking domestic pleasure through colour and pattern.
 I have embroidered the local plants that bring me pleasure such as ferns, salal, spirea, maples, and cedars.
-But what is normally green is brittle and desiccated.
+What is normally green is brittle and desiccated.
 I have made them aesthetic yet abnormal in their colour: ashen beige or rusted leaves, and blackened stalks.
 In the smoke indicated on the tablecloth, I have embroidered small red triangles which are the cartographic symbol for fire.
 I have added triangles around the edge: decoration as an indication of trouble.